hankkim90/hello-world/README.md

 # hello-world

 Hi!
-My name is Hank Kim and I am a graduate student in Atlanta.
+My name is Hank Kim and I am a data analyst in the Boston Area.